tylerrussin/ConsoleRenderEngine/README.md

 **Creating Sprites**

 Sprite textures can be used to change the textures of the wall in the simulation.
-There is currently a designed brick wall texture.
-New textures can be created by making a 2-dimensional array of strings representing color information (It should be noted that structure has not yet been built in this repo to make new sprite creation user-friendly).
+Currently, there is a designed brick wall texture.
+New textures can be created by making a 2-dimensional array of strings representing color information (It should be noted that structure has not yet been built in this repo to make the creation of new sprites user-friendly).
 The Simulation Class is currently wired to handle red and white colors.
 However, manual manipulation of these colors can be changed in the files.
 Please reference the [python-curses](https://docs.python.org/3/howto/curses.html) documentation for more information on coloring text in the command prompt.

 **Executables**